Top 10 Wii Emulators - Play Nitendo Wii Games on other Devices

 - Part 1.
 What's a Wii?

 - Part 3.
 Why People want a Wii Emulator?

 The Wii is a seventh-generation video game console that was released by Nintendo on November 19, 2006.
 It competes well with Microsoft's Xbox 360 and Sony PlayStation 3.
-The Wii succeeded the Nintendo GameCube and the early models are also fully backward compatible with all GameCube games and most accessories although in late 2011, a new configured model was released by Nintendo-"the Wii Family Edition" which lacks Nintendo GameCube compatibility.
+The Wii succeeded the Nintendo GameCube and the early models are also fully backward compatible with all GameCube games and most accessories although, in late 2011, a new configured model was released by Nintendo-"the Wii Family Edition" which lacks Nintendo GameCube compatibility.
 The Wii's successor "Wii U" was released on November 18, 2012.